 If there is no data for this number of seconds then the aircraft is removed from display.

-This setting should be greater than the Live data refresh period, otherwise aircrafts have no chance of collecting enough data for display.
+This setting must be greater than twice the Live data refresh period, otherwise aircrafts have no chance of collecting enough data for display.

 Also see a FAQ on that.

 Number of seconds a network request is allowed to take before considering it failed.

 Note that OpenSky is known to sometimes respond sluggishly, taking up to 60s.
 Hence values below 60s are not recommended if using OpenSky for tracking data.

 Display this Settings window as a transparent window just like the Aircraft Information Window.
 Changes to this toggle require you to re-open the Settings.